perforce/helix-authentication-extension/README.md

 When using P4Eclipse, you must authenticate using one of the clients listed above under the **Requirements** section.
-Then, when setting up the initial P4 connection in Eclipse, you are prompted for a user and password.
+Then, when setting up the initial P4 connection in P4Eclipse, you are prompted for a user and password.
 Only put in the username and leave the password field blank.
 The client will then use the existing connection.

 ### P4SL

 When using P4SL, you must authenticate using one of the clients listed above under the **Requirements** section.
-Then, when setting up the initial P4 connection in Eclipse, you are prompted for a user and password.
+Then, when setting up the initial P4 connection in P4SL, you are prompted for a user and password.
 Only put in the username and leave the password field blank.
 The client will then use the existing connection.